The Person

 • toggle checkbox (/tag) to move items on/off the Someday/Maybe list

-The description is for the Windows desktop client, Evernote 3.1, but works anywhere Evernote does.
-The setup works equally well in Evernote 3.5 Beta.
-It, however, has no counts shown next to the saved searches: Evernote 3.1 gives a clear at-a-glance view of where you have how many open items.
+The description is for an old Windows desktop client, Evernote 3.1, but works anywhere Evernote does.
+Current versions of Evernote have no counts shown next to the saved searches: Evernote 3.1 gives a clear at-a-glance view of where you have how many open items.

 Adding Files to Evernote Using Adobe Acrobat